Black Mama White Mama: Production

-The movie was made by Four Associates Ltd., the company of John Ashley and Eddie Romero.
+The movie was made by Four Associates Ltd., John Ashley and Eddie Romero's company.
 In December 1972, it was acquired by American International Pictures.

 The movie takes its inspiration from the story concept of shackling a black character and a white one together introduced by The Defiant Ones (1958).
 John Ashley says the movie was originally called Chains of Hate and he bought the treatment from Jonathan Demme for $500.

-The lead actresses also reprised roles they already knew well.
 Pam Grier, who plays Lee Daniels, had done several tropical prison films, including The Big Doll House (1971), its non-sequel follow-up The Big Bird Cage (1972), and Women in Cages (1971).

 Margaret Markov, who plays Karen Brent, had appeared in The Hot Box (1972), which was also a Latin American prison film.
-All of these movie were shot in the Philippines in accordance with their low budgets.
-Pam Grier and Sid Haig also appear together in another tropical prison film The Big Doll House (1971) and Grier, Haig, Vic Díaz, and Andrés Centenera appear together in its non-sequel follow-up The Big Bird Cage (1972), which were also both filmed in the Philippines.
+All of these movies were shot in the Philippines in accordance with their low budgets.
+Pam Grier and Sid Haig also appear together in another tropical prison film The Big Doll House (1971) and Grier, Haig, Vic Diaz, and Andres Centenera appear together in its non-sequel follow-up The Big Bird Cage (1972), which were also both filmed in the Philippines.
 Grier and Margaret Markov also starred opposite each other in the 1974 movie The Arena (a.k.a.
 Naked Warriors).

 The movie was made at the same time as The Twilight People.

-Several Volkswagen Country Buggies are used in the movie; these were based on the VW Beetle chassis originally for the Australian market.
-The Country Buggy was produced locally in the Philippines as the Sakbayan, using VW power plants sourced from either Brazil or Mexico.

-Eddie Romero says that Sam Arkoff of AIP called him during the shoot, saying he was unhappy with the lack of coverage.
-Romero asked Arkoff to have a look at the dailies and see if there was any coverage that he thought was needed.
+Eddie Romero says that Sam Arkoff of AIP called him during the shoot, unhappy with the lack of coverage.
+Romero asked Arkoff to look at the dailies and see if there was any coverage that he thought was needed.
 He never heard from Arkoff again after that.

 Grier became seriously ill during the making of the movie.
 "It was a tropical disease you get from ingestion, either from food or from the virus going through your skin in water", she said.
 "We were in a lot of rivers, rice paddies, where there are leeches and bacteria.
 So it was just a matter of time before it went through a cut and into your brain – and it could kill you."
 She was in bed for a month with a temperature of 105 degrees.
 "I lost my hair, I couldn't see, I couldn't walk.
 I was dying.
 The doctor kind of froze me to kill the cell in my brain."

 Lynn Borden says she, too, fell ill during filming as well.